 The average draw weight of a good crossbow ranges from 75 pounds to 125 pounds.
 However, some offer up to 200 pounds.

 While more draw is better, it is important to note that some states do not allow bows with draw weights of above 175 pounds.
 Others, such as Ohio, allow bows with a draw weight of up to 200 pounds.
+So check the crossbow law by state.

 The general misconception is that higher speed is always better.
 However, this is not always true.
 For example, a typical crossbow offers speeds between 260 Feet Per Second and 400 Feet Per Second (FPS).